moxystudio/next-with-moxy/docusaurus/docs/recipes/contentful.md

 ## Preview

+Contentful splits content changes in 3 states:

+- `Published` : when a user saves some content.
+- `Changed`: when the user changes previously saved content but still hasn't saved the new one.
+- `Draft`: when the user creates new content but doesn't save.

-Contentful allows you to fetch content that is not in a `published` state, also including content that is in a `changed` or `draft` state.
-This can help users see how content would look on their website before publishing it and making it available on for every visitor.
+Usually, only `Published` content is available, unless a specific request is done.
+This request is called `Preview` and may help users see beforehand how content would look like on their website before publishing it and making it available for every visitor.

 However, Contentful **does not validate content that is not published.** This means that, if your app relies on validation from Contentful, **it will likely break in preview mode unless all content in Contentful already passes validation.** This is assumed and must taken into account when developing your applications and communicated to potential users.